neelsmith/latin101/F20/ghpages/assignments/present-indicative/index.md

 | :---  | :--- | :--- |  :--- | :---|  :---|  :--- |
 | Singular | ama-**s** | ama-**ris** | amaba-**s** | amaba-**ris** | amavi-**s** | amatus/a/um **es** |
 | Plural | ama-**tis** | ama-**mini** | amaba-**tis** | amaba-**mini** | amav-**istis** | amati/ae/a **estis** |

+## Self-corrected assignment

+For each of the five verbs listed below, please enter the present indicative, imperfect indicative and perfect indicative in the forms listed here.
+For perfect passive forms, assume that the subject is feminine gender.

+- third singular active
+- third singular passive
+- second singular active
+- second singular passive
+- third plural active
+- third plural passive

+Verbs to use:

+1. amo, amāre, amavi, amatus
+2. video, vidēre, vidi, visus
+3. duco, ducere, duxi, ductus
+4. capio, capere, cepi, captus
+5. audio audīre, audivi, auditus

+To submit your work, please create a file in your repository named `synopsis1.md`.
+For each of the five verbs below, enter the requested forms of the present, imperfect and perfect indicative on a single line, separated by commas.

+**Example**

+Given *1st singular active* for `amo, amāre, amavi, amatus`, you would enter

+`amo,amabam,amavi`

+Use [this interactive notebook](https://observablehq.com/@neelsmith/lingua-latina-legenda-unit-2-verb-synopsis?collection=@neelsmith/l3) to correct your self.

 <style scoped>